 “Gifts from people.”
-Perhaps better translated “gifts for people,” (compare Ephesians 4:11).
+Perhaps better translated as “gifts for people” (compare with Ephesians 4:11).

 Thou hast ascended on high, thou hast led captivity captive: thou hast received gifts for men; yea, for the rebellious also, that the Lord God might dwell among them.
-(Psalms 68:18----KJ)
+(Psalm 68:18—KJV)

 We may already have the Pentecostal gift of the Holy Spirit dwelling in us.
 His task is to prepare us for the coming of the Father and the Son to dwell in us until we are filled with all the Fullness of God.
 This is the marriage of the Lamb; and, like Eliezer of old, the Holy Spirit enables this marriage.

 Growth in Christ is an increase in the ability to understand the will of Christ at all times, and an increase in the faith, courage, and determination to do that will.
 Our attitude is to be one of listening and waiting.
 If we have a need or desire for something, we are to let our request be made known to the Lord, with thanksgiving.
 Then we are to resume our attitude of listening and waiting, meanwhile continuing with our daily tasks.

 This does not mean we never are to persist in prayer.
 There is a time for praying repeatedly about an issue.
 Jesus will lead us in this, in the appropriate instance.

 We never are to seek healing or to fulfill some need or desire by a metaphysical device, such as visualizing, speaking the word of faith, or some other similar method, apart from the express direction of the Lord.